thejpster/monotron/README.md

 the SCROLL, NUM and CAPS-LOCK lights on)- to do so would probably require more robust interface circuitry.

-### UART

-Monotron uses UART0 on the Tiva-C Launchpad, which is converted to USB Serial by the on-board companion chip.
-Connect with your favourite Serial terminal at 115,200bps.
-Send UTF-8 and it'll get converted to MS-DOS Code Page 850 inside the Monotron.

-I hope to add support for a second UART (UART 1) on an FTDI-compatible 6-pin connector (3.3v signalling).

 ### SD/MMC

 One day I might add SD Card support for programing loading/saving.